|Copyright © Nucleus Medical Media, Inc.|

 - Exposure to oils and chemicals

-- Overuse of topical medications
+- Overuse of medications applied to the skin

 - Itchy, red rash